pramod-k-codes/devops-daws76s-notes/7-project-manual-deployment.md

 ![ami id](image/7-ami-id-details.png)

 credentials for the above ami is username - centos password - <DevOps321>
-this ami uses username and password to authenticate the user instead of using ssh keys. choose default network create a firewall rule to allow all traffic traffic.
+this ami uses username and password to authenticate the user instead of using ssh keys.
+choose default network
+create a firewall rule to allow all traffic traffic.
 ![firewall rule](image/7-firewall-rule.png)
 18:00 for the installation of web server.

 19:00 using of super putty

-nginx is one of the popular webservers which runs on default port 80
+nginx is one of the popular webservers which runs on default **port 80**

-## Forward proxy vs reverse proxy

-## dnf vs yum
+## 2.6. dnf vs yum

 `dnf` and `yum` are both package managers used in Linux distributions, particularly in RPM-based distributions like Fedora, CentOS, and Red Hat Enterprise Linux (RHEL).
 Here's a comparison between the two: